 Be sure to bring the best hiking shoes you have, or invest in some – my trail runners were not adequate enough to tackle the more slippery of rock faces at this more challenging level.

 Traditional Rest Time – Austrian Eats

 No activity in the great outdoors of Austria is without a stop at a rustic mountain hut for a hearty meal to replenish your energy.
-In the Hornpark St.Johann, and after the rush of the climbing park, we made the short 15-minute climb up to the Angerer Alm mountain hut.
+In the Hornpark St.Johann, and after the rush of the climbing park, we made a short 15-minute climb up to the Angerer Alm mountain hut.

-This was to devour Tyrolean produce including cheese, ham and farmhouse bread, alongside traditional Austrian dishes including Tiroler Gröstl (a hearty dish of potatoes and pork, known as a traditional way of ‘eating the leftovers’) and Kaiserschmarn (a type of pancake served with an apple sauce and cranberry jam), all washed down with a favourite Austrian soft drink called Almdudler.
+This was to devour Tyrolean produce, including cheese, ham and farmhouse bread, alongside traditional Austrian dishes, including Tiroler Gröstl (a hearty dish of potatoes and pork, known as a traditional way of ‘eating the leftovers’) and Kaiserschmarn (a type of pancake served with an apple sauce and cranberry jam), all washed down with a favourite Austrian soft drink called Almdudler.

-These establishments form a part of the true Austrian experience, where you can take in the view of the land you worked hard to get close to while revelling in a sense of sporting accomplishment.
+These establishments form a part of the true Austrian experience, where you can take in the view of the land you worked hard to get close to while revelling in the sense of sporting accomplishment.

 Editorial Disclosure – The #InAustria blog trip was created and managed by iambassador in association with the Austrian National Tourist Office, Tirol Tourist Board and the Kitzbüheler Alpen Marketing GmbH.
 Borders of Adventure maintains full editorial control of the content published on the site.